鶹ýӳ

 SPED 534: Classroom Assessment of Students with Mild/Moderate Disabilities

-In the College of Education, Paul Luelmo is developing an especially innovative interdisciplinary COIL project for SPED 534: Classroom Assessment of Students with Mild/Moderate Disabilities in Spring 2026 with partners at Tec de Monterrey.
+In the College of Education, Dr. Paul Luelmo is developing an especially innovative interdisciplinary COIL project for SPED 534: Classroom Assessment of Students with Mild/Moderate Disabilities in Spring 2026 with partners at Tec de Monterrey.
 Working with Dr. Astrid María Mues Zepeda and Dr. Marielle Rivero Vázquez, both from architecture, this collaboration stands out for intentionally bridging special education and architecture to create a shared learning experience relevant to both groups of students.
 It highlights the creative potential of COIL to foster interdisciplinary problem-solving across national and disciplinary boundaries.

 50